 Some factors – such as driving habits or the level of coverage you choose – can be easy to change.
 Others, like your driving history and where you live, not so much.

-Following are explanations based on How Much Does Car Insurance Cost?
-From The Simple Dollar:
+Following are explanations based on The Simple Dollar and The Zebra websites:

-BASIC DEMOGRAPHICS: Insurance companies have an enormous amount of data that tells them how each of these things makes you more or less of a risk for filing claims.
-For example, a younger (typically, age 25 or below), unmarried and male will pay more than an older, married female.
-There’s not much you can do about this other than get older and married – and move somewhere like Maine, Ohio or Idaho.
-You can find more details on how much location can cost at insure.com.
+Insurance companies have an enormous amount of data that tells them how each of these things makes you more or less of a risk for filing claims.
+For example, a younger – typically, age 25 or below – unmarried male will pay more than an older, married female.
+There’s not much you can do about this other than get older and married – and move somewhere like Maine or Virginia.

-THE VEHICLE YOU DRIVE: The basic rule of thumb is … the faster the car can go, the bigger the risk of a crash and the more you’ll pay for the thrill of driving it.
-“If you drive a sensible family car such as a minivan, sedan or SUV, you probably won’t pay nearly as much as someone who drives a pricey, high-performance sports car.”
-You also can save some money by purchasing a used car, which will “always be cheaper to insure” than a new one, or get anti-theft devices and safety equipment.
+The basic rule of thumb is … the faster the car can go, the bigger the risk of a crash and the more you’ll pay for the thrill of driving it.
+You probably won’t pay nearly as much driving a family car such as a sedan, minivan or SUV as someone who drives a pricey high-performance vehicle.
+You also may be able to save some money by purchasing a used car, which usually will be cheaper to insure than a new one, or by getting anti-theft devices and safety equipment installed on your vehicle.

-DRIVING HISTORY: That is, the more tickets and violations you have, the higher your insurance rates likely will be.
-Unless you have a time machine, there’s not much you can do about this right away, although you could install a tracker that records data on driving habits or take a defensive driving course to demonstrate to insurance companies that you’ve turned over a new leaf.
-“Typically, you won’t be penalized for bad driving, but you could be rewarded for good driving,” says The Simple Dollar.
+That is, the more driving tickets and violations you have, the higher your insurance rates likely will be.
+There’s not much you can do about this right away, except, perhaps, install a tracking device that records data on driving habits or take a defensive driving course to demonstrate to auto insurance companies that you’ve turned over a new leaf.

-CREDIT SCORE: Insurers cite data that shows the higher a driver’s credit score, the less likely he/she is to file a claim, and that a driver with a poor credit score is more likely to file a claim.
-If your credit is bruised, “there’s no quick fix … but raising your credit score is still enormously worthwhile.”
+Insurers cite data that shows the higher a driver’s credit score, the less likely he/she is to file a claim, and that a driver with a poor credit score is more likely to file a claim.
+If your credit is bruised, there’s no quick fix to this but working on improving your credit score could help.

-DRIVING HABITS: Drive less, pay less by reducing mileage, using public transportation or carpooling, although that may be easier said than done in a lot of locations – like, say, Montana, which has the second-highest average car insurance rate in the country at $2,297, insurance.com reports.
+Drive less, pay less by reducing mileage, using public transportation or carpooling, although that may be easier said than done in a lot of locations – like, say, Montana or Wyoming.

-AMOUNT AND TYPE OF COVERAGE: What is your maximum coverage and your deductible?
+What is your maximum coverage and your deductible?
 Are you carrying personal injury protection (not required in all states) and comprehensive vehicle coverage?
-Whether you carry more or less insurance than required in your state, precisely how you answer these questions can make a big difference in how much you pay monthly for insurance.
+Whether you carry more or less insurance than required in your state, precisely how you answer these and other questions can make a big difference in how much you pay monthly for auto insurance.

-SHOPPING AROUND: Whatever your situation otherwise, “you should always look around to make sure you get the best deal, since each company places a slightly different emphasis on the factors above.”
+Whatever your situation, said The Simple Dollar, “You should always look around to make sure you get the best deal, since each company places a slightly different emphasis on the factors above.”